categulario/animal-detector/README.md

 * You can find the diagram at http://fritzing.org/projects/nocturnal-animal-detector, use fritzing software to view it
 * connect everything
 * run detect.py on the raspberry

-## TODO

-* share the video and get the right URL when uploading to dropbox